ricallinson/pi-pxe-boot/README.md

 ### Serve a Filesystem

 Now your PXE enabled clients can successfully request a filesystem we need to provide one.
-For this example we'll use NFS to serve one.
+For this example we'll use NFS to the serve one we made earlier.

 	sudo apt-get install nfs-kernel-server
 	echo "/nfs/client1 *(rw,sync,no_subtree_check,no_root_squash)" | sudo tee -a /etc/exports